luetzyas/edpo-ss24-drop-shipping-a1-gr4/kafka/java/checkout/README.md

 6. `Process Order` Service Task:
     - Form data is extracted and an Order object is created and set as instance-variable.
     - If an item of the same type (Red 2x and Red 3x) was ordered, the quantity is aggregated (Red 5x).
-    - For each item, the ordered amount is checked against the local replica of the inventory data.
+    - For each item, the ordered amount is checked against the local replica of the inventory data and the local replica of the blocked goods.
    If no sufficient quantity is available the instance-variable `allItemsAvailable` is set to `false` and each item type which is not available is added to the instance-variable `unavailableItems`

 7. `is stock available?` Exclusive Gateway: